a3d21/gostream/gopark/README.md

-# GoPark
+gopark

-plenty of tools for handling data in go.
+==

-WARN: use ggopark instead.
+plenty of utils handling data in go.